observablehq/plot/docs/features/projections.md

 ```
 :::

-While this notebook mostly details spherical projections, sometimes geometry is already on the plane.
-For this, use the *identity* projection.
+While this notebook mostly details spherical projections, you can use the *identity* projection to display planar geometry.
 For example, below we draw a schematic of the second floor of the [Westport House](https://en.wikipedia.org/wiki/Westport_House) in Dundee, Ireland.

 :::plot defer
 ```js